-The final USTREAM peer learning seminar, co-organised by EUA and HUMANE – Heads of University Management and Administration Network in Europe, will stimulate the discussion on how to close the gap between strategy formation and execution in order to achieve sustainable efficiency gains.
-The focus of the programme will be on identifying critical success factors, research evidence, contemporary strategy implementation practice, and the lived experiences of participants in overcoming barriers to achieve sustainable efficiency gains in our universities.
+The final USTREAM peer learning seminar, co-organised by EUA and HUMANE – Heads of University Management and Administration Network in Europe, stimulated the discussion on how to close the gap between strategy formation and execution in order to achieve sustainable efficiency gains.
+The focus of the programme was on identifying critical success factors, research evidence, contemporary strategy implementation practice, and the lived experiences of participants in overcoming barriers to achieve sustainable efficiency gains in our universities.

-The seminar will bring together ca. 20 institutional leaders experienced in steering institutional transformation programmes.
-The event will be of special interest to rectors, vice rectors, or other members of the universities’ leadership team, as well as public officials at national higher education ministries and controlling agencies overseeing efficiency related matters.
+The seminar brought together ca. 20 institutional leaders experienced in steering institutional transformation programmes.
+The event was of special interest to rectors, vice rectors, or other members of the universities’ leadership team, as well as public officials at national higher education ministries and controlling agencies overseeing efficiency related matters.

 Efficiency leadership and governance insights from the USTREAM project